Does Restraining Order Show Up on Background Check? Search Yours Free

 It can also prevent the individual from purchasing or possessing a firearm or from seeking a career where a firearm is used in the course of the work such as law enforcement, corrections or the military.

-Does A Restraining Order Stay On Your Record?
+Do Restraining Orders Stay On Your Record?

 Thanks to the Full Faith and Credit Clause in Article IV of the Constitution, restraining orders issued in one state can become part of the record in another state if the victim moves to another state and registers their existing, valid protective order with the court in their new state of residence.